 - Salt and pepper: I prefer kosher salt.

-- Tomato paste: Tomato paste helps thicken this Dutch oven beef stew and adds flavor.
+- Tomato paste: Tomato paste helps make a rich gravy and thicken this Dutch oven beef stew in addition to adding flavor.

-- Prepare your spices and mince your garlic.
+- Prepare your spices and mince your garlic cloves.

 - Add your meat to the beef stew seasoning and mix well to make sure all the beef is covered in those delicious flavors.

-- Sear the meat which will caramelize the seasoning onto the meat and give it lots of flavor.
+- Sear the meat in a large cast iron Dutch oven over medium-high heat which will caramelize the seasoning onto the meat and give it lots of flavor.

 - Place a lid on your dutch oven then place in the oven for a couple hours.